multiparty/jigg/README.md

-# JIGC
+# JIGG
- JavaScript implementation of garbled circuit 2PC protocols
+ JavaScript implementation of garbled gates and 2PC boolean circuit  protocols

  ## Installation and Setup